 With self-service technology that includes single sign-on, you can connect everything to their email account so they can easily log in.
 This also makes it easier to revoke access if needed.

 With more than half of all organizations reporting IT security breaches from third-party vendors, self-service technology could be your company’s weakest link if it doesn’t have the right security features.

-Teem’s mobile app makes it easy for employees to find rooms or desks and reserve them instantly.
+Teem’s mobile app makes self-service easier than ever, enabling employees to find rooms or desks and reserve them instantly.

-It also gives you the insight you need to plan for the future.
+With Teem's self-service app, employees can save a lot of time and you can make sure you have the insight you need to plan for the future.

 To learn about other emerging technology trends and how they’re impacting the workplace, download our e-book.